spyked/thetarpit.org/posts/y00/002-technicalities.markdown

 ---
-postid: 002
+postid: '002'
-title: The Tar Pit: technicalities
+title: 'The Tar Pit: technicalities'
 excerpt: A dive into technical aspects of The Tar Pit.
 author: Lucian Mogoșanu
 date: July 27, 2013